Buying/bidding at Van Sabben Poster Auctions:

 - We prefer to welcome potential buyers with coffee and cake at our auction room in Hoorn, where we will also check your id card.

 - Prior to the auction, bidders will receive a bidding number.
 Upon presentation of this bidding number the bidder will receive an invoice, which also serves as a collection notice to pick up items immediately after the auction, as soon everything has been paid for.

-- It is alo possible to bid by phone, which needs to be reported to the auction house in the days prior to the auction.
-By e mail or by sending the bidding form by mail or fax to VSPA two telephone numbers can be submitted.
+- It is also possible to bid by phone, which needs to be reported to the auction house in the days prior to the auction.
+By e-mail or by sending the bid form by mail or to VSPA, 2 telephone numbers can be submitted.
 It is, however, not possible to determine reserve amounts.
 We phone customers approximately five minutes before their lots are due.
 During such conversations names are not used.